nashsclay/StrongHands-Masternode/README.md

 Pick from the top two file choices.
 Newer systems use 64 bit.

+When you have your Putty installed on the comptuer, open the Putty program.
+In the Host Name, type in your IP address to the server you purchased on Vultr or comparable service.

+When you first connect to your server, you may get a pop up.
+Click Yes to allow your computer to connect.
+Then you need to enter your user name and password.

+Username is: root
+Password will be asked next.
+Go to your vultr page and copy the password, easiest way is to click on the page icon next to the password.
+When you do this, regular click on the putty screen to make it active, then right click on the putty screen to paste your password.
+In Linux, passwords don't appear but if you just right-click once, your password will paste.
+Then press Enter to log in.

 Please copy and paste the following commands into you connection with your server.
 Most common would be to use Putty.
 NOTE: Don't click on the links as that will only show you code.
 There is no need to do so.